 Q: Generally speaking, what do you find are the most popular procedures for each age group?

-Patients that I see who are in their 40s often want more advanced cosmetic procedures, both surgical and non-surgical, such as facelifts, eyelid and brow lifts, tummy tucks, breast augmentation, stretch mark removal, and often as combination procedures.
+Patients that I see who are in their 40s often want more advanced cosmetic procedures, both surgical and non-surgical, such as facelifts, eyelid and brow lifts, tummy tucks, Breast Enlargement, stretch mark removal, and often as combination procedures.
 By the time my patients are in their 50s, the most commonly requested treatments include facelifts and other facial plastic surgery procedures, skin rejuvenation procedures, and reconstructive surgery.
 Patients that I see who are in their 60s typically want facial plastic surgery for a more youthful appearance, and body contouring to regain a more attractive body shape.
 This may include facelifts, brow lifts, eyelid surgery, tummy tucks, lift procedures, and liposuction.

 Q: Why do you think those procedures are popular?

-Dr. Merten: The patients who I see that are in their 20s typically do not have any signs of aging yet, so they are more concerned with comfort, confidence and “enhancement.”
+Dr Merten: The patients who I see that are in their 20s typically do not have any signs of aging yet, so they are more concerned with comfort, confidence and “enhancement.”
 By the 30s my patients may have had children and also are starting to notice the first signs of aging, such as fine lines and wrinkles.
 This age group is also starting to notice small areas of stubborn fat or other visible signs of a slowing metabolism and physical slow-down.
 Patients who come to me in their 40s are very concerned with physical signs of aging in the face and body areas.